NCAR/lmod_webapp/README.md

 There are also multiple .out files present in the repository.

-casperhelp.out (Old version of the Casper module help information.)

-cheyennehelp.out (Old version of the Cheyenne module help information.)

-listcasper.out (The old software headings/directories and their respective directories for Casper.)

-listcheyenne.out (The old software headings/directories and their respective directories for Cheyenne.)

 cheyenne-list.out (The software headings/directories and their respective contents that are available on Cheyenne HPC system.
 This file, and listcasper.out, are the files currently being processed for the web application.
 To switch the files being processed, simply reload the tab that displays the webpage and specify the alternate file within the terminal.
 The default route for this file is localhost/json/ using the template json_modules.html.)

 dav-list.out (The software headings/directories and their respective contents that are available on the Casper HPC system.
 This file, along with list.out, are the files currently being processed for the web application.
 To switch the files being processed, simply reload the tab that displays the webpage and specify the alternate file within the terminal.
 The default route for this file is localhost/ using the template json_casper_modules.html.)